Don’t know Daniel Tiger? Our Editor explains why he’s achieved near-sainthood in her house

 Obviously Daniel Tiger doesn’t stop her from throwing tantrums, or struggling to share with her friends, or sometimes crying when I drop her off at school, but he does make things more relatable for Maggie and gives me a great point of reference.
 This of course means you at least sort of kind of need to pay attention when watching the episodes but trust me mama, it’s so worth it!
 Honestly, my only critique of the show is that Daniel’s parents never seem to get angry or upset.
 Frustrated, yes, but they are extremely even-keeled.
 So long as Maggie doesn’t turn it around to say, How come Daniel Tiger’s parents never get angry and yell?, I’m cool with it.
 To be honest, they actually model proper behavior for me, which I appreciate since it’s not like I have a clue what I’m doing most of the time!

-Best of all, a good selection of Daniel Tiger episodes are available to stream on Netflix in Singapore (there are even more episodes available on Amazon Prime, and all are available for purchase on iTunes).
+While Daniel Tiger is no longer available stream on Netflix in Singapore, there are many episodes available on Amazon Prime, and all are available for purchase on iTunes.
 Give it a watch next time your toddler is struggling with his or her emotions.
 You can thank me later, mama.